CommonLook® Office GlobalAccess

 Build Accessibility into Documents Early

 This tool enables authors to design documents with accessibility in mind, saving time and effort later in the process.
-User simply input vital accessibility information, prior to producing the PDF file.
+A user simply inputs vital accessibility information, prior to producing the Portable Document Format (PDF) file.

 Fast and intuitive – does not require prior knowledge of accessibility software or standards